The rich archival heritage of Lloyd’s Register (LR) is maintained by the Lloyd’s Register Foundation for the public benefit.

 Our work involves cataloguing, preserving, scanning and expanding the archive and library collections to ensure that our material is available and future proof.
 In addition we capture details of the current activities of the Lloyd’s Register group and the Lloyd’s Register Foundation to add to the archive.

-Lloyd’s Register’s historic archive contains General Committee Minutes, Surveyors Committee Reports, letter books and many other treasures.
+The historic archive contains General Committee Minutes, Surveyors Committee Reports, letter books and many other treasures.
 The bulk of material that has survived dates from the period after 1834, when the society was reconstituted.
 Find out more about the collection below and by reading our blog:

 Records of Lloyd's Register comprising: